OCA/server-ux/server_action_mass_edit/readme/DESCRIPTION.md

-This module provides the following features:

-- You can add, update or remove the values of more than one records on the fly at the same time.
-- You can configure mass editing for any Odoo model.
+This module allows to edit several records at the same time in any Odoo model

-**Difference between the Odoo 13.0 CE Feature**
+**Difference in comparison to the Odoo Feature**

 Since Odoo V13, a limited "mass Editing feature" is available in Odoo CE.